taylorsilva/posts/tasks-inputs-101/tasks-inputs-101.md

 ## Example Six - Get Steps

 The majority of Concourse pipelines have at least one resource, which means they have at least one [get step](https://concourse-ci.org/jobs.html#get-step).
-Using a get step in a job makes a volume with the name of the get step available for later steps in the job plan to consume as inputs.
+Using a get step in a job makes a artifact with the name of the get step available for later steps in the job plan to consume as inputs.

 ```yaml
 ---